cleitonsouza01/trade/docs/api/daytrades.md

 ## fetch_daytrades(container):
 An OperationContainer task.

-Fetch the daytrades from the OperationContainer operations.
+Fetches the daytrades from the OperationContainer operations.

 The daytrades are placed on the container positions under the 'daytrades' key, inexed by the Daytrade asset's symbol.